AkankshaTelagamsetty12/Get-Cooking-/README.md

 The registry automatically gets uploaded to Storage bucket.
 - Using BigQuery and Data Studio, the visualization are obtained

+## Test our aplication
+To run our application, click on this link : https://share.streamlit.io/niramay-kelkar/get_cooking/main/Streamlit/streamlit.py

 ### References